 Eliminate: Eliminate the threat or attack by determining where it is located within the network through endpoint device reports.

 CurrentWare’s solutions can be purchased individually for the greatest flexibility or as a bundle for the best value.
-When purchasing individually, BrowseReporter, BrowseControl, and AccessPatrol start as low as $2.99 USD per user per month (paid annually).
+When purchasing individually, BrowseReporter, BrowseControl, and AccessPatrol start as low as $2.99 USD per license per month (paid annually).

 Volume license discounts are available starting for as low as 100 users, with discounts increasing depending on the number of licenses.